DefangLabs/defang/samples/nodejs/Web Page and Form Post/README.md

 # Express Request Inspector
 This is a basic Node.js application using the Express framework to demonstrate handling a form submission.
 The application serves an HTML form where users can input their first name and then greets them personally upon submission.
+Note alongside your project, you should also include a package.json file that includes the relevant metadata such as package dependencies, scripts, project verrsions so that the Dockerfile can install necessary dependencies.

 ## Essential Setup Files
 1. A <a href="https://docs.docker.com/develop/develop-images/dockerfile_best-practices/">Dockerfile</a>.